harshanikhilgupta/Anime/README.md

 ## Staring Ipynb
 AnimeGneration.ipynb
-Run the above notebook in google colab to generate a new anime character :)
+Run this above notebook in google colab to generate a new anime character :)